SiliconLabs/platform_hardware_drivers/storage_sd_card/README.md

 ![testing_format](images/testing.png)

 Unmount the SD Card.
-Use a micro Card Reader to read files from SD Card on your computer.
+Use a micro Card Reader to read files from the SD Card on your computer.
 You should expect a similar output to the one below.

 ![content_file](images/content_file.png)